YenExpress/Web-Platform-Backend/README.md

     use command `make build`

-## To run all application in debug mode
+## To run application in debug mode

     use command `make run`

-## To run preview application by executing binary
+## To preview application by executing binary

     use command `make preview`